 2. Don’t make an absolute performance claim you cannot prove

 We know marketers have confidence in their products and services and such self-assurance is great.
-But, you need to make sure you don’t claim that performance is guaranteed unless you can demonstrate this is true in all cases - without exception.
+But, you need to make sure you don’t claim that performance is guaranteed unless you can in all cases - without exception.

 3. Don’t confuse between “lowest price guarantee” and “lowest price guaranteed”.